-The next obvious step is to remove the simulation from the computer hardware all together and place it on the network, offering it as very rich Web-based Training (WBT) through an improved version of a web browser.
+The next obvious step is to remove the simulation from the computer hardware all together and place it on the network, accessible through a specialized web browser.
 Current technology prevents us from delivering really rich simulation content across the network during live play, but this limitation will not stand forever.
 Technological advances will allow web-based simulators to emerge.
-At first these will serve the low end of the market, but advances in the technology will move them up-market and turn them into a disruptive force just like the PC-based games - Disruption Three (D3).
+At first these will serve the low end of the market, but advances in the technology will move them upmarket and turn them into a disruptive force just like the PC-based games - Disruption Three ( $D_3$ ).

 Once this occurs, the connection to the Internet becomes the limiting feature.
 Everything that has been done through a wired connection will search for a solution that is wireless.
 This will capture "non consumers" who could not become simulation customers because of the need to have a high bandwidth wired connection.
-This should lead to the application of wireless tablet PC's, palm devices, cell phones, and other unique forms to the simulation industry - possibly Disruption Four (D_4).
+This should lead to the application of wireless tablet PC's, palm devices, and other unique forms to the simulation industry - possibly Disruption Four ( $D_4$ ).